Your Trusted Partner

 MOM determines that the position could reasonably be filled by a local candidate, or that the employer has not demonstrated adequate efforts to recruit locally through the Fair Consideration Framework.

 Issues with the company's financial stability, compliance history, or ability to sustain the declared salary levels based on business performance and financial statements.
-For assistance with maintaining proper corporate compliance, see our guide.
+For assistance with maintaining proper corporate compliance, see our Singapore Corporate Compliance 2026 Guide.

 The S Pass Appeal Process: Step-by-Step Guide